 Coffee and breastfeeding

-I've been breastfeeding for ages.
-Though it's coming to a natural close I think, I've often wondered about coffee and breastfeeding.
-Am I passing caffeine to B through my milk?
+I've been breastfeeding for a while and have often wondered about my coffee intake.
+Am I passing caffeine to the baby through my milk?
 Is that ok?
 How about when she was a newborn and feeding non-stop?
 What does caffeine do to babies?
 Is this why nap-times are sometimes a disaster?
 What if caffeine's the only thing keeping me awake though?

 I asked an NHS paediatric dietician.
 It's a controversial subject.
 The headline, in her clinical opinion?
 Woman, chill.
 Most up-to-date evidence suggests less than 1% of the caffeine a breastfeeding mama ingests will show up in her milk (peaking 1-2 hrs after drinking the caffeinated drink).
 Official advice is to limit your caffeine intake to a maximum of 200mg/day while pregnant or breastfeeding, which is about half what a non-breastfeeding person's advised...equivalent to about one mug of morning home-brew plus a couple of cups of tea.